Active surveillance of prostate cancer

 Who can have active surveillance?

 If you have high-risk cancer you will not be suitable for active surveillance, as your doctor will want to start active treatment to get the cancer under control.

 What does active surveillance involve?

 You’ll have regular tests to check for any changes in your cancer.
 If any changes are noticed, your doctor will talk to you about the need for treatment.
 The tests usually include:

 - PSA blood tests every few months at the start, and then every 6 months after a couple of years.

-- Regular digital rectal exam (where the doctor examines your prostate gland through your rectum (back passage)).
+- Regular digital rectal exams (where the doctor examines your prostate gland through your rectum (back passage)).

 - Prostate biopsies (taking samples of prostate tissue).
 You may need one or more biopsies while on active surveillance.